Coal, Climate, and Environmental Backlash:

 The Political Repercussions of Environmental Activism in Appalachia’s Coalfields

 After years of hard work, and millions of dollars invested in environmental advocacy campaigns, marches, and protests, something strange happened.
 The political landscape of the nation shifted once again to support economics over environmental protection.
-All the ground that had been gained in climate change legislation and environmental protection is being lost and even social justice initiatives have come under attack.
+All the ground that had been gained in climate change legislation and environmental protection is being lost.
 As our country continues to broaden its political and cultural divide, many people are left wondering, “What went wrong?”

 Appalachia has risen as a microcosm of the nation’s underlying socioeconomic problems, and while there exists a great potential to find truth within the Appalachian experience, there’s a problem.
 Continued exploitation of Appalachia’s social issues within the national media has left people focusing on the long-held stereotypes associated with the region.
 Without understanding the deeper contexts that shaped Appalachia into what it is today, little hope will be found in better understanding our national divide.

 Using my experiences, I’ve set to the task of explaining the economic and political forces that turned one of the nation’s largest labor rights strongholds, into a region of pro-industry attitudes based upon conservative values.
 Through my presentations, I hope to help audiences understand the issues working-class communities face while illustrating the need to rethink the communications framework of environmental activism and build stronger relationships with people from all walks of life.

 - Corporate Manipulation of Cultural & Political Values

 - The Power of the Jobs vs. Environment Debate

 - Finding our individual place in a just transition